 #5 Entitlement

-Boomers often see millennials as having an entitled mentality, believing that they are entitled to certain privileges and benefits simply because of their age.
-They see this as a lack of appreciation for the opportunities and sacrifices made by previous generations.
+Boomers frequently attribute an entitled mentality to Millennials, suggesting that they believe they deserve privileges solely due to their age.
+They perceive this as a lack of gratitude for the sacrifices made by previous generations.

-This study also finds that 41% of boomers agree that a millennial’s sense of entitlement is one of their most annoying traits.
+The study conducted by Olivet Nazarene University also indicates that 41% of Boomers agree that entitlement is one of the most annoying traits among Millennials.

 #6 Poor Financial Management